JVPC0D3R/gpt-voice-assistant/README.md

 python chat.py -t -v
 ```

-Have a full speech chat with the GPT voice assistant
+Have a full speech chat with the gpt-voice-assistant

 ```
 python chat.py -l -v